iamdtang/skaterdav85.github.io/_posts/2016-08-11-consider-using-json-api-for-your-api.md

 }
 ```

-As you can see, it may come across as more "bulky" but part of this is to differentiate between regular attributes and relationships, and how different types of resources relate to one another.
+The above payload may come across as verbose, but part of this is to differentiate between regular attributes and relationships, and how different types of resources relate to one another.
+Furthermore, having an extra `data` key in the payload root allows for sideloading of data via the `included` property, also called [compound documents](http://jsonapi.org/format/#document-compound-documents).

 ### "Make your API consistent and write decent documentation"